 YOUTH PARTICIPATORY ACTION RESEARCH

-HOW IS CROP+TR IMPLEMENTING PARTICIPATORY ACTION RESEARCH?
+HOW DID CROP+TR IMPLEMENT PARTICIPATORY ACTION RESEARCH?

 WHAT IS PARTICIPATORY ACTION RESEARCH?